 his attention: Everett Boston, model number 31930.
 He got up off

-the bench and backed away a few steps, looking at the piano and
+the bench and backed away a few steps, staring at the piano,

 what’s talking to me?” he asked, immediately feeling ridiculous.